KrisJordan/multimethod-js/README.md

     > area( aCircle );
     Unknown Shape: circle

-Notice how `dispatch` returns the value we'll match against a method registered with `when`.
+Notice how `dispatch` returns the value we'll match to a "method" registered with `when`.
 You can introduce, overwrite, and remove new methods dynamically at runtime.
 Fallback behavior can be established with a `default` function called when no methods match the dispatched value.

-The Fibonacci function can be expressed naturally with a multimethod, too.
+A recursive Fibonacci function can be expressed naturally with a multimethod.

     > var fib = multimethod()
                     .when( 0, 0 )